eligigante/learning-unit-testing/README.md

 ## Overview

-This repository serves as my personal dedicated space for practicing unit testing in Java.
-The primary goal is to enhance my current skills in writing effective unit tests, understanding testing frameworks, and applying best practices for testing code.
+This repository serves as my personal dedicated space for practicing software testing.
+The primary goal is to enhance my current skills in quality assurance, such as writing testing plans, test cases, and applying best practices for testing software.

 ## Purpose

 The primary goals of this repository are to:

-- Offer a curated set of Java-specific unit testing exercises and challenges.
+-
-- Familiarize the tester/developer with popular Java testing frameworks like JUnit.
+-